 This post may contain affiliate links.
 If you make a purchase through an affiliate link, I will earn a commission at no extra cost to you.
 Thanks for your support.

 Month Twenty Five of Digital Nomad Life was an action-packed travel month which saw me traveling through three countries and three States, having a ball and blowing cash.

 The beginning of the month was spent in Vegas, partying with my Denver family – although I was pretty lame and was in bed by midnight every night.
 I am not cut out for the party lifestyle anymore.

-As well as partying I also spent time by the pool, eating out, doing my first Escape Room and wandering the Strip.
-The last couple of days we barely did anything at all.
-One week in Vegas is too long.
+As well as partying I also spent time by the pool, eating out, doing my first Escape Room, and wandering the Strip.
+The last couple of days we didn’t really do anything at all.
+One week in Vegas is too much time.

 We were back in Denver for three nights but didn’t do much other than catch up on work and run errands before we were on the road again, this time to Nebraska for 4th of July Weekend.

 Nebraska is my 25th State visited – half way there! – and it wasn’t somewhere that was high on my list of places to go but I enjoyed our three days at Lake McConaughy with the family.

 We grilled, chilled, swam in the lake, read, went out on the lake by boat and on a giant lilo, and had drinks and smores around the campfire.
 There wasn’t a lot else to do there which was a really good thing for me as I often have trouble just relaxing and sometimes you just really need to.
 I needed to.

 After leaving the lake, Toby and I drove back to Denver for the night then he dropped me at the airport the next morning for the start of my Euro trip!